Overcome Educational Learning Gaps Through Individualized Lesson Planning

 It should come as no surprise that student learning gaps created during the COVID-19 pandemic persist.

 Month after month, news headlines report continued declines in testing scores for a sobering look at the pandemic’s effect on education.
-Toward the end of 2022, The Nation’s Report Card was released, showing deep regression in both math and reading scores.
+Toward the end of 2022, The (U.S.) Nation’s Report Card was released, showing deep regression in both math and reading scores.

 If not addressed, those learning gaps will continue to grow.

-“The math and reading declines shown in National Assessment of Educational Progress’ report reflects what Kumon Instructors in the U.S. and Canada have seen since the pandemic,” says John Collins, Kumon North America’s vice president of center network development.
+“The math and reading declines shown in National Assessment of Educational Progress’ report reflects what Kumon Instructors in the U.S. and Canada have seen since the pandemic,” says John Collins, Kumon North America’s vice president of centre network development.
 “While the return to normal classroom instruction has helped close those skill gaps, it isn’t enough, and Kumon further helps address the concern.
 Our Instructors continue to help students achieve the gains they need to continue their education.”

 Learning gaps in education are nothing new.
 The gaps are simply a discrepancy between what the student should have learned by a certain benchmark in their education versus what they actually learned.
 Programs like Kumon’s after-school Math and Reading Program are designed to help a child accelerate their learning.
 The Kumon Method, which has been in practice for more than 60 years, focuses on building math and reading skills though daily practice.

-“The pandemic created so many learning gaps in students’ learning process because, as we know, online is not in-person, especially for our early learners who are just learning to read or count, because they are not yet independent and the parents are not always able to be there and sit with them,” says Pinali Patel, Instructor at the Kumon Center of Tampa-Carrollwood in Florida.
+“The pandemic created so many learning gaps in students’ learning process because, as we know, online is not in-person, especially for our early learners who are just learning to read or count, because they are not yet independent and the parents are not always able to be there and sit with them,” says Pinali Patel, Instructor at the Kumon Centre of Tampa-Carrollwood in Florida.
 “That created a huge gap.
 Kumon is the one program that is there to fill those gaps, because Kumon works differently.”

 Closing the learning gap relies upon the consistent daily study of the skills the child has missed.
 The consistency and practice of the work each day, through scored worksheets based on mastery of skills, is a more effective way of addressing the learning gaps compared to tutor instruction that leaves additional gaps in the time worked on assignments and remediation.